sublimetext-io/docs.sublimetext.io/docs/reference/pc_submitting.md

   and update the `packages.json` information.
   Also see the [repository documentation][repo].

-When using a public git repository, you will need to create a tag each time you want to make a new version available to users.
+When using a public Git repository, you will need to create a tag each time you want to make a new version available to users.
 The tag names must be a [semantic version number][semver].

-If you chose self-hosting, you will need to use semantic versioning in your `packages.json` file.
+If you chose self-hosting,
+you will need to use semantic versioning in your `packages.json` file.

 ## Prepare your repository